 We provide complete step-by-step instructions for our own woven braid design plus two alternative ideas.
 The pattern works best in fabric with a variety of smaller motifs in distinct colors to achieve the pretty braided effect.

 Stripes are one of those universal motifs.
 We turned and seamed them in clever ways to create a unique effect.
 Our “spun stripes” allow simple triangles and squares to morph into pillow tops that seem almost three-dimensional.

 When you think of patchwork, you usually think of quilting cotton.
 But there’s no rule!
 We added luxury into the mix with a jewel box blend of silk dupioni in Tiffany blue, glittering silver, burnished gold, and rich ebony.

 This pillow features a unique way to make ordinary piping pop.
 You start with jumbo piping, which requires a wide fabric strip as a wrap.
 This fabric strip then becomes the base for two rows of bold decorative stitching.

 Quilter’s prairie points create a unique edge for this pretty pillow.
 We used charm squares to make things quick and easy.
 There are 32 points around the edge; including clever mitered corners, which we show you how to make.

 It’s the classic special touch: adding a little something on top.
 Pie is great.
 Pie with whipped cream is awesome.
 This pretty pillow overlays patchwork with a touch of embroidery.
 It’s a simple way to make a stunning statement.

-The pleated front is embellished with thin belted accents and a bow.
-With no intricate angles or curves, a pillow is a great project to practice pleating.
-Master the fold-and-tuck method and you can use it again and again.
+This pillow’s pleated front is embellished with thin belted accents and a bow.
+With no intricate angles or curves, it’s a great project to practice pleating.
+Master the fold-and-tuck method, and you can use it again and again.